How EMSA Works

 There are several entities that work together in the EMSA system, including:

-EMSA, the Authority, provides independent business oversight and ensures compliance of a private ambulance service chosen to operate in the service area.
-The Authority does not provide ambulance service, but rather acts as an informed and impartial buyer of service for the cities it represents.
-The Authority also owns ambulances and other capital equipment used by the private contractor to provide service.
+EMSA, the Authority, is contractually obligated and fully committed to meeting response time standards and other standards of care set by the medical director.
+EMSA manages the operations and administration of the EMSA system in both the Eastern Division (Tulsa Area) and Western Division (Oklahoma City Area).
+The Authority also owns ambulances and other capital equipment used to provide service.
 EMSA also manages agreements, maintains patient records, bills and collects, purchases goods and services and manages the EMSAcare ambulance subscription program and makes policy recommendations.

 Employees of the Authority report to and follow the direction of the 11-member EMSA Board of Trustees.
 Eight of the 11 trustees are appointed by the mayors of Tulsa and Oklahoma City.